-Gene Marshall
+Gene Marshall, 2015

-In 2009 Harvey Cox published an accessible, well written book entitled The Future of I agree with his basic insight that the history of Christian religion can be Faith. meaningfully viewed in three overarching periods: the early period before Constantine, the period following Constantine until recently, and a current period that is more like the first period than the second.
+In 2009 Harvey Cox published an accessible, well written book entitled The Future of I agree with his basic insight that the history of Christian religion can be meaningfully viewed in three overarching periods: (1) the early period before Constantine, (2) the period following Constantine until recently, and (3) a current period that is more like the first period than the second.
 Cox characterized that first period as an age of faith, the second period as an age of belief, and our present and future period as another age of faith.
 Cox is clear that faith is an act of our deep existence and that belief is a matter of images, stories, and doctrines of the mind.
-I agree that it is important to understand this distinction between faith and belief, and also the relationship between them.
-Cox's elaborations using this basic model are convincing and useful; nevertheless, I want to suggest that a still deeper perspective is needed.
+I agree that it is important to understand this distinction between faith and belief, and also the relationship between Cox's elaborations using this basic model are convincing and useful; nevertheless, I want to suggest that a still deeper perspective is needed.
 For example, Cox is clear that faith was not entirely dead in period two, and that the confusion of faith with belief existed in period one.
 Nevertheless, I will show how easy it is for Cox's readers to idealize period one and demonize period two.
 Though Cox does not, some Protestants have virtually claimed that faith died shortly after the Bible was written and was not recovered until the time of Luther.
 This view of Christian history is deeply wrong.

 In order to proceed with a more accurate view of Christian history, the terms "faith" and "belief" need to be more clearly defined.
 Both terms, when carefully defined, have positive applications within all three periods.
 For example, while belief in rational content is an inadequate substitute for faith as a transrational action of our profound consciousness, a belief can be an expression of faith.
 In fact, there is no existence of faith without some effort to express that faith in self-understandings and cosmological understandings that amount to a set of beliefs.
 Both faith and belief are essential functions of being human, along with breathing.

-This leads to my a third critique of Cox's book.
-I believe he has too greatly idealized the first period of Christian religion, picturing it as too pure in its charismatic faith and too devoid of time-specific, problematical beliefs.
+My basic critique of Cox's book is that I believe he has too greatly idealized the first period of Christian religion, picturing it as too pure in its charismatic faith and too devoid of time-specific, problematical beliefs.
 Similarly, I believe he has pictured the middle period of Christianity as too devoid of faith and too lost in beliefs that are substituted for faith.
-To view the Christian past more accurately enriches our view the future.
+If we view the Christian past more accurately, we will, I believe, enrich our view the future.

-Finally, in doing our projection of a viable future for Christianity, we have as much to learn from the second period as we have from the first.
+Also, for the sake of our projection of a viable future for Christianity, we have as much to learn from the second period as we have from the first.
 And we have as much to abandon in the first period and we do in the second.
-The best-case scenario I see for the future of Christianity is a radical departure from both of these previous periods and a balanced appropriation of both of their respective gifts.
-The following is a brief overview of this perspective.
-To fully elaborate these intuitions would require at least a whole book.
+The best-case scenario that I see for the future of Christianity is a radical departure from both of these previous periods and a balanced appropriation of both of their respective gifts.
+This essay is a brief overview of this perspective.